 Any incident associated with a public swimming pool or spa facility that results in death, serious injury, or assistance from emergency medical personnel shall be reported to the licensor within seventy-two hours following the incident.
 “Serious injury” is defined as an injury that does not require immediate hospital admission but does require medical treatment, other than first aid.
 Voluntary reporting of other injuries is highly encouraged.

-Injuries are to be reported using the “Ohio Public Swimming Pool and Spa Injury Report Form” (HEA 0203).
-Instructions for reporting can be found here: “Completing the Ohio Public Swimming Pool and Spa Injury Report Form”.
+Injuries are to be reported using the “Ohio Public Pool and Spa Injury Incident Report Form”.

 Get in touch